TheSignPainter98/shunt/docs/src/reference-materials/quicktype-notation/subtyping.md

 - `[string]` is a subtype of `{number->string}`
 - `(string, string)` is a subtype of `[string]`
 - `(string|number) -> "hello"` is a subtype of `(string) -> string`

+By design, quicktype always accepts subtypes.
+For example, on many Lua distributions the length (`#`) of a [struct][structs] is always 0.
+In such environments, all struct types are a subtype of all array types.

+[structs]: ./composite-types.md#structs